 Many problems require the detection or generation of a sequence of events.
 As examples, an electronic combination-lock door controller must detect when a particular sequence of numbered buttons has been pressed, and an elevator controller must create a sequence of signals to shut the doors, move the cabin, and then reopen doors.
-In such situations, a circuit can only advance to the next action (or next state) if the current action is known.
+In such situations, a circuit can only advance to the next action (or next state) if the current action (or state) is known.
 For example, an elevator should not move until the doors are shut, and pressing a ‘2’ at some point on a combination lock may or may not contribute to the unlock sequence.
-A circuit that operates according to a specific sequence of events is called a state machine or sequential circuit.
+A circuit that operates according to a specific sequence of events is called a state machine or sequential circuit (we will use the terms somewhat interchangeably).
 A state machine requires memory to store information about past actions, and it uses that memory to help determine what action to take next.
 Outputs from sequential circuits are functions of the current inputs and memorized past inputs.
 This is in contrast to a combinational circuit, where the outputs are strictly a function of the current inputs.

 - An electronic combination-lock door controller must detect when a particular sequence of numbered buttons has been pressed, and an elevator controller must create a sequence of signals to shut the doors, move the cabin, and then reopen doors.